mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 Unproductive motorists idling, Emergency vehicles cannot respond immediately.
 Those are just a few problems encountered during traffic congestion in any other city.
-This made the researchers choose this study and help the city authorities in managing the traffic congestion problem in Tagbilaran City.
+This made the researchers choose this study and help the city authorities in knowing the traffic congestion problem in Tagbilaran City.

 The researchers need a sufficient traffic detection system that will notify subscribers and the city traffic management to keep the vehicles flowing.